brightway-lca/brightway-documentation/sphinx/source/setup/upgrading.md

+# Upgrading

 # Upgrading from Version 1

 Upgrading from version 1 requires a full export of your data objects, and reimporting them after upgrading the software.
-Please follow these
+Please follow these steps:
-steps:

 1.  **Don\'t** upgrade your software yet!
 Instead, first export your databases and methods into Brightway packages: